 That first line is full of alliteration, a common feature of this poem, but this time the letter f is placed alongside the letter l - and the dash is a variation on the theme of end line pause for the reader.

-- For the first time in the poem there is an end stopped line midway through the third line.
-This purposeful pause is for a reason: the sun is out, from somewhere comes blossom and a blackbird.
+- For the first time in the poem, there is an end-stopped line midway through the third line.
+This purposeful pause is for a reason: the sun is out, and from somewhere comes blossom and a blackbird.
 Surely surreal?
 This image deepens the dreamy atmosphere.